rh8liuqy/Modal_regression_with_measurement_error/README.txt

 For questions, comments or remarks about the code please contact Qingyang Liu (qingyang@email.sc.edu).

-Functions for fitting parametric modal regression with wrror in covariates are provided in the file ./Beta_reg.py.
+Functions for fitting parametric modal regression with error in covariates are provided in the file ./Beta_reg.py.

 Models m1 - m4 and all data generation codes are provided in ./simulation_setting.py.